christopherattard/MoviesSystem/README.md

 in the body of the POST request.
 The response returns a security token.
 Copy it and go to the MoviesSystem parent folder.
 Under Authorization tab, ensure that
 Type is set to *Bearer Token*, paste the security token in the Token inputbox and press 'Save'.
 All the other API requests are set to inherit this authorization token.

+You can now run the other requests one by one and observe their responses.

 The application has the following functionality: